 On March 21, 2012, the Company introduced the Replacement LTIP, which replaced the existing LTIPs at CSHP on the acquisition date.
-Eligible employees who participated in the CSHP LTIPs were granted awards under the Replacement LTIP.
-The shares granted vest annually on a graded basis over a three-year period.
-In accordance with IFRS 3, a portion of awards granted was included as part of the purchase consideration for the acquisition of CSHP and a portion is being deferred and amortized to incentive compensation expense over the vesting period.
+Eligible employees who participated in the CSHP LTIPs were granted options to purchase shares of the Company awards under the Replacement LTIP.
+The exercise price of these options was \$nil.
+The options, which are now vested, vested annually on a graded basis over a three-year period.
+In accordance with IFRS 3, a portion of awards granted was included as part of the purchase consideration for the acquisition of CSHP and a portion was deferred and amortized to incentive compensation expense over the vesting period.
+The awards have now been fully amortized as of March 31, 2015.